 Procession Staffs

 The city of Straubing itself is well worth a visit.
-The beautiful Altstadt based around the Theresienplatz and Ludwigsplatz with the Stadtturm (look out tower) at it’s center is lined with shops and restaurants.
-You’ll find St Urseline’s, an Asam church at one end.
+The beautiful Altstadt, centered on Theresienplatz and Ludwigsplatz, with the Stadtturm (lookout tower) at its center, is lined with shops and restaurants.
+You’ll find St Urseline’s, an Asam church, at one end.
 And die Kirche Aufnahme Mariens in den Himmel on the other end.
-Both stunning to look at.
+Both are stunning to look at.
 Spend some time wandering around, but be sure to give yourself time to visit and enjoy the Gäubodenmuseum.
-It’s your see 7000 years of the history of one part of Germany … all under one roof.
+It’s your chance to see 7000 years of the history of Bavaria all under one roof.